hytopiagg/sdk/client-docs/client.hytopiaui.lockpointer.md

 ## HytopiaUI.lockPointer() method

 Controls pointer lock for your UI.
 When locked, the cursor is hidden and mouse movement controls the camera.
 Call with `true` when hiding your UI so players can control the camera, `false` when showing UI that needs cursor interaction.
+Pointer lock only affects Desktop devices.

 **Signature:**